SUPLA/supla-device/extras/examples/linux/README.md

 your parser with `name` parameter (named parsers can be reused for different channels).
 Additionally, parsers allow to configure `refresh_time_ms` parameter which provides period of time in ms, how often parser will try to refresh data from source.
+Values below `10 ms` are clamped to `10 ms`.
 Please keep in mind that it doesn't override refresh times which are used in channel itself.
 I.e. thermometers are refreshed every 10 s, while binary sensors are refreshed every 100 ms. Default refresh time for parser is set to 5 s, so in that case thermometer value will update every 10 s, and binary sensor every 5 s.
 If you'll set `refresh_time_ms` to `200`, then